1995 Daegu gas explosions: Aftermath

 The Ministry of Health, Labor, and Welfare established a special safety inspection team to implement safety measures such as early construction of a mapping system for underground materials, mandatory pre-consultation with a gas company before road excavation and occupancy, mandatory carrying of gas detectors to detect gas leaks, and more.

 As a result of the incident, Daegu Department Store sold its newly constructed merchant store to Lotte Shopping in 1999.
 In February 2004, it reopened as a Lotte Department Store merchant store.
 The authorities were criticized for safety management administration, leading to an increase in the government and public's voice on improving the emergency rescue system and integrated structure system.
 A countermeasure mechanism was established, focusing on revising related laws such as the city gas business law.

 Several individuals were recognized for their bravery during the incident, including Im Hae-nam, who saved passengers on bus number 121, Kim Ki-woong, who saved a bus driver, Son Jung-oh, who saved a person in a private taxi, and Seo Ji-hoon.

-A monument in memory of the victims of the tragedy is located in Wolsung-dong, Haksan Park in Dalseo-gu, Daegu Metropolitan City.
+A monument in memory of the victims of the tragedy is located in Wolsung-dong, Haksan Park in Dalseo District, Daegu.
 The last official memorial service was held on the tenth anniversary, April 28, 2005.
 Approximately 500 people, including family members and citizens, attended the ceremony to pray for the victims' souls.